dzwang91/STAT371/index.md

 | Midterm 2   | 80 |
 | Final | 120 |

-## Homework submission
+## Homework

 There will be about 8 homework assignments and each homework has 15 points.
-In order to ensure that homework assignments are graded accurately and quickly, and returned to students promptly, the following homework policies will be strictly enforced:

-- Turn in homeworks by 4pm of the Friday they are due, into your Support TA's mailbox in the lobby of the Medical Sciences Center.
-- There will be no credit for late homeworks.
-- Write your name and discussion section number clearly on the front page.
-Unidentifiable assignments can earn at most half credit, and scores can't be recorded until claimed by their owners.
-- Your assignment together with real metal staples.
-Unstapled assignments (that is, those not held together with metal staples from a stapler) can earn at most half credit.
-Lost or untraceable pages will not be graded.
-- For questions where R is used, report your results in the main body of the homework, and make sure to attach an appendix with all of your R code at the end of the assignment.
-Use clear, appropriate labels to indicate which section of code goes with which question.
-- Homework grading will be based on correctness.
-To obtain full credit make sure to (a) show all your work and (b) justify all answers completely.
-- The grader may deduct points for illegible writing.
-- Graded homeworks will be returned to students during discussion section.
-If you cannot pick up your homework during discussion, visit your TA's office hour to retrieve it.

-## Midterm
+## Exams

-The midterm exam will take place on **March 1, 2017 in class**.
-The exam is closed book except for one double-sided "cheat sheet" on letter-size paper.
+The midterm 1 exam will take place on **10/12/2017 in class**.
+The midterm 2 exam will take place on **11/16/2017 in class**.
+The final will take place on **12/16/2017, 7:45-9:45am**, location is TBA.

-**Missed midterm exam**.
-There is no makeup midterm exam.
-If you miss the midterm exam, you must provide a justified and documented reason to the instructor.
-If you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.
+**Missed exam**.
+There is no makeup exam.
+If you miss the exam, you must provide a justified and documented reason to the instructor.

 ## Q&A
-We will use [Piazza](https://piazza.com/ubc.ca/winterterm22016/cpsc340/home) for course-related questions.
-Please consider the following guidelines when asking a question:
+We will use [Piazza](https://piazza.com/wisc/fall2017/stat3715fa17/home) for course-related questions.

-- avoid including answers or partial answers in your question/post.
-- do a quick search to make sure your question hasn't already been answered.
-  - you can filter by tags like "hw1" or do a keyword search
-- if you have a code problem, include as much relevant information as possible like:
-  - your version of Python and relevant libraries
-  - your operating system
-  - the command you used to execute the program
-  - the entire error message
-- if you want the course staff to review/help debug your code, please use the following protocol:
-  - ask in github.ubc.ca, instead of Piazza, by opening an issue in your personal homework repository.
-  - make sure to tag `@cpsc340/staff` in your issue's text; otherwise, we will not be notified.
-  - include a link to the file you want us to review, and a brief explanation.
-If you want to be extra fancy, you can include a link to the specific line by appending a code like `#L123` to the end of the URL (this would link to line 123).
-- if you post a question and then figure out the answer yourself, please do not delete the question.
-It's still useful.
-Ideally, you'd post the answer to your own question for others to benefit.
-- (less important, but nice) when using equations, write them in LaTeX syntax and surround them with two dollar-signs.
-For example `$$2^x$$` will render nicely in Piazza.